 Stuffed balloons machine

 Some people start their balloon business offering stuffed balloon gifts.
-If this is something you would like to do research the market in your area and ascertain there is sufficient demand as the balloon stuffers are a significant investment to make up front.
-You need to make sure you are really pricing your products well too covering the cost of the supplies you put in them and your time making them plus the profit you need to run a successful business.
+If this is something you would like to do research the market in your area and ascertain there is sufficient demand as the balloon stuffers are a significant investment to make upfront.
+You need to make sure you are really pricing your products well to covering the cost of the supplies you put in them, and your time making them, plus the profit you need to run a successful business.
 Be aware if you plan to put food products such as sweets, chocolates or alcohol in them there are rules and regulations regarding this and you may need to register or obtain a licence/permit for their sale.
-For those of you in the UK you can find the information you need here https://www.gov.uk/guidance/alcohol-licensing
+For those of you in the UK, you can find the information you need here https://www.gov.uk/guidance/alcohol-licensing

 The ability to personalise balloons is in huge demand generally, people love their names on things, and a good early investment is a vinyl cutter to allow you to do this.
 A desktop size cutter is usually fine for what you will need to do.
 They are relatively low cost and very quickly pay for themselves in terms of orders.
 You do need a computer or laptop to connect them to as this is where you will load the software and design your cuts but they connect to most computers you are likely to have indoors so shouldn’t require an additional purchase (do always check the specification first though just in case).

 I purchased my silhouette cameo 8 years ago (at the time of writing this) and I use it numerous times a week doing lots of personalised balloons.
 I have to purchase new blades and carrier mats from time to time but it’s still going strong so they definitely pay for themselves.